Verrill Dana

 Verrill (legal name Verrill Dana, LLP) is a New England regional law firm.
-The firm has offices in Portland, Maine; Augusta, Maine; Westport, Connecticut; Boston, Massachusetts; Providence, Rhode Island; New York, New York; Naples, Florida; and Washington D.C.
-It has more than 160 lawyers in seven regional offices.
+The firm has offices in Portland, Maine; Augusta, Maine; Westport, Connecticut; Greenwich, Connecticut; Boston, Massachusetts; New York, New York; and Washington D.C.
+It has more than 180 lawyers in seven regional offices.

+History

-Verrill was founded in 1862, and has grown into one of the few Maine-based law firms with satellite offices around the Northeastern United States.
-The firm provides legal services to both businesses and individuals.
-Its major practice areas include: business law/M&A, health care, litigation and trial, real estate law, labor law and employment law, employee benefits and executive compensation, tax law, private equity, intellectual property and privacy, promotions, energy, environmental law, estate planning and family law, among others.
+Verrill was founded in 1862, and has become one of the few Maine-based law firms with satellite offices around the Northeastern United States.
+The firm specializes in business law/M&A, health care, litigation and trial, real estate law, labor law and employment law, employee benefits and executive compensation, tax law, private equity, intellectual property and privacy, promotions, energy, environmental law, estate planning and family law, among others.

+In 2007, real estate partner and department head John D. Duncan resigned from Verrill Dana effective the end of the year but was fired prematurely after he was implicated with the theft of more than $480,000 from clients and the firm itself.
+In July 2008 he was disbarred for life.
+In September 2008 Duncan was sentenced to 28 months in federal prison for tax evasion and theft.
+In May 2010 the Maine Board of Bar Overseers brought ethics charges against Verrill Dana for neglect of duty in protecting their clients.
+In 2011, the Maine High Court denied the neglect of duty charges, but ruled that that then-managing partner David Warren and five executive committee members at Verrill Dana had violated ethics rules by not closely monitoring Duncan after problems were first noticed in one client account.